SiriusBYT/Flashcord/README.md

 <h1 align="center">⚠️</h1>
-<h2 align="center">Flashcord is currently completely broken due to the recent client mods being entirely broken.
-No, OpenASAR will not work with Flashcord right now as classes have been rerolled too and the naming of most if not every classes have changed, requiring a heafty rewrite of certain parts of the code.
-Flashcord will be back up as soon as Replugged starts working again.
-Until now, development is on hold.</h2>
+<h2 align="center">Flashcord is currently completely broken due to the recent class rolls and naming changes.
+Due to Discord also recently forcing their clients to crash the moment DevTools are opened, progress to fix Flashcord is insanely slow.
+Please understand that it will take a while before everything goes back to normal.</h2>

 # 📸 This.
 This is Flashcord Beta.
 ## The world's most complex Discord Theme.